davidmorford/BuildKit/Readme.md

 Defined in /Configurations/Settings.xcconfig

 * **Applications** -
 * **Catalogs** -
 * **Libraries** -

 ## Framework "Like" Static Libraries

-BuildKit Cocoa static library projects mirror the structure Mac OS X frameworks.
-This brings the #import <YURLibrary/YURClass.h> header import style in any project that references a static library, application or library.
-A Run Script Target Phase for Library projects creates the library directory, copies public and private headers to a versioned directory and symlinks Headers, PrivateHeaders and the .a library file to the top of the folder with the library name.(similar to .frameworks).
+Header and linker paths for Cocoa static library projects are  artibrary.
+In BuildKit, they mirror the structure of Mac OS X frameworks.
+A Run Script Target Phase for Library projects creates the library directory, copies public and private headers to a versioned directory and then symlinks the Headers, PrivateHeaders and the .a library file to the top of the folder with the library name.(similar to .frameworks).
 Library projects can also can resource bundles to shared location and for inclusion into application target bundles.
+The single exception to mirroring the directory layout of Mac OS X frameworks involves the placement of an additional folder with with static libraries name inside Headers and PrivateHeaders folders of the deployed libraries.

+Benefits:

+* Use of #import <YURLibrary/YURClass.h> header import style in any project that references a static library, application or library.

+* Libraries re-use by multiple applications (and by multiple libraries).

+* Proper code completion in Xcode.

+Guidelines:

-Libraries should always be built with the latest SDK with proper class and symbol checking and weak linking of frameworks when multiple shared libraries are merged and linked into an application binary.
+* Libraries should always be built with the latest SDK.
+Class and symbol existence checks and weak linking frameworks allow user in current Universal applications (ie., iOS 3.2 and 4.1).

+* Libraries referencing other libraries need only header and library paths not the library linker flag.

+* When adding new classes to a library, be sure to set the header's role to Public or Private.
+If Private, ensure other libraries or applications using the private headers have the libraries PrivateHeader path specified in the header search paths.

 ## Shared Library Build Deployment